preloader

 Chandrani Chakrabarti

-Chandrani Chakrabarti is a landscape architect based in Ahmedabad.
-She worked as a Senior Associate at Jerde Partnership Inc. in Los Angeles for several years and continues her practice as a landscape consultant.
-She works primarily in commercial mixed use development projects in the US, Latin America, and Southeast Asia.
-Chandrani is an Adjunct Faculty and the Program Coordinator for the Master of Landscape Architecture Program in the Faculty of Architecture at CEPT University.
-Her teaching and research interests include urban ecology, productive landscapes, and landscape urbanism.
-She has a Master in Landscape Architecture (MLA) degree from Harvard University, and a Bachelor of Architecture (B.Arch) degree from Jadavpur University.
+Previously, Chandrani worked as a Senior Associate at Jerde Partnership Inc. in Los Angeles.
+There, she led more than 50 commercial mixed use development projects primarily in the US, Latin America, and Southeast Asia.
+She has continued her collaboration as a senior landscape consultant to Jerde Partnership.
+Chandrani has a Master in Landscape Architecture (MLA) degree from Harvard University, and a Bachelor of Architecture (B.Arch) degree from Jadavpur University.

 Victor Cano-Ciborro